djbrugh/introchem-images/README.md

 # Images for Introductory Chemistry

+## Introduction

-Images for Introductory Chemistry on GitHub is a collection of LaTeX/TikZ code to produce images for use in teaching introductory chemistry.
-Images are available in the following topic modules.
+Images for Introductory Chemistry is a collection of figures for use in teaching introductory chemistry.
+The repository contains photographs, LaTeX/TikZ code, and Adobe Illustrator files.
+A png preview is provided for every image.

+## Organization

+Images a categorized by topic modules typically taught in an introductory chemistry course (often called general chemistry).
+Images are currently available for the following topics.

 * [Properties of Solutions](properties-of-solutions/Readme.md)

-# License
+## License

 [![Creative Commons License][image-1]][1]
 Except where otherwise noted, "Images for Introductory Chemistry" by Dale J. Brugh is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][1].